Among the millions tuned in to BBC Planet Earth II each Sunday is a West Country doctor who has first-hand experience of the programme.

-Dr Lucy Obolensky, mum of two, GP, Emergency Department Staff Grade, and programme lead for the MSc Global and Remote Healthcare at Plymouth University Peninsula Schools of Medicine and Dentistry, has recently supported Sir David Attenborough as a medic in the hot air balloon for the opening scene of Planet Earth II.
+Dr Lucy Obolensky, mum of two, GP, Emergency Department Staff Grade, and programme lead for the MSc Global and Remote Healthcare at the University of Plymouth, has recently supported Sir David Attenborough as a medic in the hot air balloon for the opening scene of Planet Earth II.

 "I’ve been working with BBC crews intermittently over the last ten years, mostly teaching advanced medical skills to BBC crews visiting remote parts of the world,” said Lucy.
 “I was contacted by the BBC via Phoenix Expedition Medicine to take part in Planet Earth II where I was part of a team of doctors seconded to different programmes in the series.
 Whereas with other programmes we would have provided training to the crew, because the Planet Earth II crews were being deployed to some austere environments they decided that they needed doctors to accompany them.
 I was the lucky one being up in the balloon with Sir David; my colleague James Moore had to spend 16 days in sub-zero temperatures camping in penguin poo!”

 For the mountain programme, Lucy spent five days with Sir David and the team at Chateau d’Oex in Switzerland.
 There, Lucy had to accompany Sir David in a hot air balloon.
 She said: